 It’s 1968.
-David is 20.
+David Edgar is 20 and in his second year at University.
+It is the height of the world-wide student revolt.
 The Vietnam war rages.
-The world-wide student revolt is at its height.
+Powell delivers his “rivers of blood” speech.
 Martin Luther King is assassinated.
-Enoch Powell delivers his “rivers of blood” speech.
-These events will define David’s politics and give focus to his playwriting.
+These events will define David’s politics and give focus to his writing.

-It’s 50 years on. the 70-year-old is confronted by the 20-year-old.
-Do they still share the same beliefs?
-Is it the world that’s changed, or him?
+It’s 50 years on.
+The 71-year-old is confronted by the 20-year-old.
+Do they share the same beliefs?
+If not, is it the world that’s changed, or him?
 Why did his generation vote Brexit?
 Has he sold in or sold out?

 “A triumph” The Guardian

 “As charming as it is challenging” The Times